Long-lost ‘Star Wars’ X-wing model fetches over $3.1 million at auction | KRDO

 The top two wings of the fighter are both painted with a single red stripe, identifying it as the squadron’s “Red Leader.”

-The model is part of a collection that belonged to the late Greg Jein, an Oscar- and Emmy-nominated miniature-maker known for his work on “Star Trek” and “Close Encounters of the Third Kind.”
+Bidding for the model — which is part of a collection that belonged to the late Greg Jein, an Oscar- and Emmy-nominated miniature-maker known for his work on “Star Trek” and “Close Encounters of the Third Kind,” — began at $400,000.

 Long known as “the missing X-wing,” it was discovered by a team of visual effects experts, including Gene Kozicki (“Face/Off” and “Flight of the Phoenix”), as they helped Jein’s family sift through his collection, Kozicki told the Hollywood Reporter ahead of Sunday’s sale.